syncfusion-content/uwp-docs/uwp/Image-Editor/Zooming.md

 ---

-layout : post
+layout: post

-title : Zooming and Panning operations in Syncfusion SfImageEditor control in UWP.
+title: Zooming and Panning operations in Syncfusion SfImageEditor UWP

-description : Learn how to Zoom and pan the image in ImageEditor for UWP.
+description: Learn how to perform Zooming and panning in the image in SfImageEditor control for UWP platform

-platform : UWP
+platform: UWP

-control : ImageEditor
+control: ImageEditor

-documentation : ug
+documentation: ug
 ---

-# Zooming
+# Zooming in SfImageEditor

-The image editor control provides support for zooming and panning.
+The image editor control provides support to zoom and pan actions over an image.
 You can Zoom in and Zoom out the image in image editor control.

 The following properties are used for zooming feature of the image editor control: